 - The Agency for Healthcare Research and Quality (AHRQ) published a comparative effectiveness review of pharmacological therapies for the treatment of SAR (Glacy et al 2013).
 A total of 59 randomized controlled trials met inclusion criteria to compare agents of 6 classes for relative efficacy.
 Agents included oral and IN antihistamines and decongestants, IN corticosteroids, leukotriene modifiers, cromolyn, ipratropium, and normal saline.
 Overall, there was insufficient evidence to draw a conclusion about relative efficacy among most of the agents used for the treatment of SAR.
 For a few comparisons, sufficient evidence was available to draw a conclusion.
 Oral selective antihistamines and montelukast were equivalent for efficacy in reducing nasal and eye symptoms.
 Montelukast was superior to oral selective antihistamines for controlling asthma symptoms.
-IN antihistamines and IN corticosteroids for nasal symptoms.
+IN antihistamines and IN corticosteroids had equivalent efficacy for nasal and eye symptoms.
+Similarly, montelukast was comparable to IN corticosteroids for nasal symptoms.
 The combination of IN antihistamines and IN corticosteroids demonstrated equivalent efficacy in nasal and eye symptom resolution compared to either monotherapy.
 For children, conclusions about relative efficacy were not determined due to insufficient evidence. - A systematic review and meta-analysis evaluated results from 5 randomized trials that compared IN corticosteroids to oral antihistamines in patients with AR (Juel-Berg et al 2017).
 Results demonstrated that IN corticosteroids were superior to oral antihistamines for improving TNSS (difference, -0.70; 95% CI, -0.93 to -0.47).
 There was no difference in relief of ocular symptoms.
-Four additional trials were included in a narrative review, and results were consistent with studies in the meta-analysis. - A meta-analysis compared azelastine hydrochloride nasal spray to other agents used in the management of SAR and PAR which included beclomethasone nasal spray and loratadine combination, terfenadine (not available in the US), oral cetirizine, budesonide nasal spray, ebastine (not available in the US), levocabastine (not available in the US), and oral loratadine (Lee et al 2007).
+Four additional trials were included in a narrative review, and results were consistent with studies in the meta-analysis. - A meta-analysis compared azelastine hydrochloride nasal spray to other agents used in the management of SAR and PAR which included beclomethasone nasal spray and loratedine combination, terfenadine (not available in the US), oral cetirizine, budesonide nasal spray, ebastine (not available in the US), levocabastine (not available in the US), and oral loratadine (Lee et al 2007).
 Azelastine was demonstrated to improve symptoms compared to placebo.
-The analysis did not identify a statistically significant difference in treatment response for azelastine compared to active comparators, despite multiple analyses. - A meta-analysis of 8 RCTs in patients with allergic rhinitis found that combination therapy with intranasal fluticasone propionate and azelastine led to significantly greater reductions in TNSS from baseline compared to placebo or monotherapy with either agent (Debbaneh et al 2019).
+The analysis did not identify a statistically significant difference in treatment response for azelastine compared to active comparators, despite multiple analyses.